 I met some wonderful friends that night.
 We did various things together around the greater Puerto Galera area.
 They negotiated fares for tricycle taxis so I got a cheaper rate.
 One of them invited me to a home-grilled fish dinner at her (very humble) home on the hill.
 Afterwards, we did videoke across the dirt road and I spent the night in the house of her landlords.
 They offered their home to me should I ever visit again.
 I had a wonderful time and we still keep in touch.

 Another local, a man who worked at my hotel, introduced me to snorkeling.
 I was able to go by myself after that with no problem.
 You can also hire a bunca to drag you around in the water at Coral Gardens and feed the fish with bread in your hands.
 The floating bar (when in season) also offers great snorkeling.

 I stayed at Down Under, and Gemma, the owner, is very friendly.
-While difficult to find (I was shown by one of my local friends), the room was clean and had a beautiful view of the water for only 500-600 pesos a night.
+While difficult to find (I was shown by one of my local friends), the room was clean and had a beautiful view of the water.
+Rooms now are less than US$20 a night.